-Does a lesson get cancelled when it’s raining?
+Does a sailing lesson get cancelled when it’s raining?

 No. Rain isn’t going to stop us.
-AusSea Sailing School will cancel a session if there is more than 25 knots of wind or no wind at all.
+AusSea Sailing School will cancel a sailing class if there is more than 25 knots of wind or no wind at all.

 What happens if I need to cancel a lesson?

-If you cancel more than 24 hours beforehand, we’ll reschedule your lesson at no extra charge.
-If you cancel within 24 hours we will charge a rescheduling fee of $40, which covers our costs for cancelling an instructor.
+If you cancel more than 24 hours beforehand, we’ll reschedule your sailing lesson at no extra charge.
+If you cancel within 24 hours we will charge a rescheduling fee of $40, which covers our costs for cancelling a sailing instructor.

 What do I need to bring?